Mesothelioma benefits and financial help

 Can I still claim if I have already claimed for other schemes?

 You can still claim under this scheme even if you have already claimed under the 2008 scheme, or the Pneumoconiosis etc (Workers’ Compensation) Act 1979 (PWCA).
-If you already have a payment from one of these schemes, the amount will be taken away from any DMPS payment you get.
-Even if you have not been successful in claiming under other schemes, you may still be eligible for the DMPS scheme.
+If you already have a payment from 1 of these schemes, the amount will be taken away from any DMPS payment you get.

-It is very important to get advice from a specialist solicitor before making this type of claim.
+It is important to get advice from a specialist solicitor before making this type of claim.
 To get compensation from a former employer (or their insurer), the claim must be fully investigated first.
 If this has not been done, the claim will be rejected.
-The information given to support the claim may affect a later claim against the former employer or their insurers.
+The information given to support the claim may affect a later claim against the former employer or their insurer.

-For more information about the 2008 scheme and the DMPS, visit GOV.UK.
+For more information about the 2008 scheme and the DMPS, visit GOV.UK

 Help for people who were in the armed forces